GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex2_f2ls_R3KJband_cmdline.rst

 Processed Arc - Wavelength Solution
 ===================================
-Obtaining the wavelength solution for Flamingos 2 is fairly straightforward.
+Obtaining the wavelength solution for Flamingos 2 is fairly straightforward from the user's perspective.
 There are usually a sufficient number of lines in the lamp.
+Note, however, that the lines becomes asymmetric as they move away from the center.
+There are provisions in the algorithm to account of that effect but the precision of the solution is limited.

 The recipe for the arc requires a flat as it contains a map of the unilluminated areas.
 The master dark is required because of the strong